psyllost/volume-converter/README.md

 3. **Automatic Deployment**:
    - The workflow will automatically trigger on pushes to main
-   - Your app will be available at `https://yourusername.github.io/cooking-converter/`
+   - Your app will be available at `https://yourusername.github.io/volume-converter/`

 ### Repository Name

-If your repository name is different from "cooking-converter", update the `base` path in the Vite configuration or ensure your repository is named "cooking-converter" for the deployment to work correctly.
+This configuration is set up for a repository named "volume-converter".
+If your repository has a different name, update the `base` path in `vite.config.static.ts` to match your repository name.

 ## How It Works